Professor Dan Croxall created and teaches the world’s first craft beer law class at a law school.

 Since coming to McGeorge, Professor Croxall has become the leading legal scholar on laws and regulations that impact the craft beer industry specifically and the alcoholic beverage industry generally.
 He is a frequent media contributor to legal issues pertaining to the craft beer industry and is often called upon to present on craft beer law and alcoholic beverage law at various law schools and conferences, including at the AALS yearly conference, Harvard Law School, the UCLA Anderson School of Management, and Northwestern University.

-Croxall has published law review articles on craft beer law with the Northwestern University Law Review, the Gonzaga Law Review, the William & Mary Business Law Review, and the Loyola Los Angeles Law Review.
-He also has a forthcoming article in the Florida State University Law Review.
-Professor Croxall is nearly finished with the first craft beer law textbook (Carolina Academic Press) for use in law schools and for craft breweries.
+Croxall has published law review articles concerning craft beer law and alcoholic beverage regulation with Northwestern University Law Review, Gonzaga Law Review, William & Mary Business Law Review, Loyola Los Angeles Law Review, Penn State Law Review, and Florida State Law Review.
+He also has a forthcoming article in the Michigan State University Law Review.
+Professor Croxall is nearly finished with the first craft beer law textbook (Carolina Academic Press) for use in law schools and craft breweries.
 In April of 2021, Professor Croxall organized and hosted the world’s first law review symposium focused on craft beer law, which included scholars and practitioners from around the country.

 Aside from Craft Beer Law, Professor Croxall teaches Civil Procedure, Global Lawyering Skills I and II, Professional Responsibility, the Legal Profession, and Political Science 175 on UOP’s Stockton campus.